imbaoyu/peakquote/README.md

-SmartQuote
+PeakQuote 0.01
 ======
-A simple quote system in AngularJS and Node.js
+A simple online quote system written in AngularJS and Node.js